wagtail/rfcs/text/027-autocomplete.md

 >>> Page.objects.autocomplete("foo")
 ```

-Once partial match is removed, we then deprecate the `partial_match` argument.
+Once partial match is removed, we then deprecate this `partial_match` argument.

-This is the proposed deprecation timeline:
+In summary, here is a proposed deprecation timeline:

 **Wagtail 2.2**